-- Be appealing and appetizing to children; - Meet at a minimum, the nutrition requirements established by the USDA for federallyfunded programs; - Include only unflavored low-fat (1%) and fat-free milk flavored or unflavored, which contain no more than 4 grams of sugar per ounce and no artificial sweeteners, that meets the requirements of the state beverage statute and federal regulation; - Ensure that 100% of the grains served are whole grains.
-All grains must be whole grain rich, containing at least 50% whole grains by weight or has a whole grain as the first ingredient and any other grain ingredients are enriched; - Reduce the levels of sodium, saturated fats and trans fats in meals; (per Department of Agriculture Nutrition Standards and Connecticut Nutrition Standards, which are the same); - Offer a variety of fruits and vegetables; (Meet specific requirements about different types required) - Meet the nutrition needs of school children within their calorie requirements (per Department of Agriculture Nutrition Standards and Connecticut Nutrition Standards which are the same); - Contain 0 percent trans fats; - Bake or steam all cooked foods: and - Purchase or obtain fresh fruits and vegetables from local farmers, when practical.
+- Ensure, beginning in SY2019-20, that at least half of the weekly grains served are whole grains and that the remaining grain items offered must be enriched; - Reduce the levels of sodium, saturated fats and trans fats in meals; (per Department of Agriculture Nutrition Standards and Connecticut Nutrition Standards, which are the same); (Note: Sodium Target 1 is retained through the end of the 2023 school year.
+Districts are required to comply with sodium Target 2 beginning with the 2024-2025 school year, commencing July 1, 2024.) - Offer a variety of fruits and vegetables; (Meet specific requirements about different types required) - Meet the nutrition needs of school children within their calorie requirements (per Department of Agriculture Nutrition Standards and Connecticut Nutrition Standards which are the same); - Contain 0 percent trans fats;

+- Bake or steam all cooked foods; and - Purchase or obtain fresh fruits and vegetables from local farmers, when practical.